nvanbenschoten/motion/README.md

 completed whenever the parallax effect is desired to begin.

-When the parallax effect is not longer needed, it is essential to unregister the SensorManager by calling `unregisterSensorManager()` on the ParallaxImageView.
+When the parallax effect is not longer needed, it is essential to unregister the SensorManager by calling `unregisterSensorManager()` on the ParallaxImageView so that the system sensors can be disabled.
 This call is usually completed in the `onPause` method.

 As an example